 Starting a new school is a big deal!

 We expect that children will have separation anxiety.
-We ask that parents and children create drop-off routines to help ease the transition.
-Teachers will assist as needed and keep parents updated as the anxiety diminishes.
-If a child’s distress persists for more than 45 minutes, the teachers will contact a parent to return.
+We ask that grown-ups and children create drop-off routines to help ease the transition.
+Teachers will assist as needed and keep grown-ups updated as the anxiety diminishes.
+If a child’s distress persists for more than 45 minutes, the teachers will contact a grown-up to return.
 Due to Chickpeas’ flexible and creative style, this rarely happens, and we are able to find individualized ways to ease the transition for each child.